![]() |

 From Newton's 2nd law:

-If the mass of a sprinter is 60kg and the force exerted on the starting blocks is 600N then acceleration = 600 ÷ 60 = 10 msec² Acceleration due to gravityWhilst a body is in the air it is subject to a downward acceleration, due to gravity, of approximately 9.81m/s² Vectors and scalarsDistance and speed can be described in terms of magnitude (amount) and are known as scalars.
-Displacement, velocity and acceleration require magnitude and direction and are known as vectors.
+If the mass of a sprinter is 60kg and the force exerted on the starting blocks is 600N, then acceleration = 600 ÷ 60 = 10 msec² Acceleration due to gravityWhile a body is in the air, it is subject to a downward acceleration, due to gravity, of approximately 9.81m/s² Vectors and scalarsDistance and speed can be described in magnitude (amount) and are known as scalars.
+Displacement, velocity, and acceleration require magnitude and direction, known as vectors.
 Components of a vector

 Let us now consider the distance the medicine ball will travel horizontally (its displacement).
-Distance (D) = ((v² × sinØ × cosØ) + (v × cosØ × sqrt((v × sinØ)² + 2gh))) ÷ g Where v = 12, Ø = 35, h = 2m (height of the shot above the ground at release) and g = 9.81
+Distance (D) = ((v² × sinØ × cosØ) + (v × cosØ × sqrt ((v × sinØ)² + 2gh))) ÷ g Where v = 12, Ø = 35, h = 2m (height of the shot above the ground at release) and g = 9.81

 The time of flight of the shot can be determined from the equation:

-Uniformly accelerated motionWhen a body experiences the same acceleration throughout an interval of time, its acceleration is said to be constant or uniform and the following equations apply:
+Uniformly accelerated motionWhen a body experiences the same acceleration throughout an interval of time, its acceleration is said to be constant or uniform, and the following equations apply:

-Moment of force (torque)The moment of force or torque is defined as the application of a force at a perpendicular distance to a joint or point of rotation.
-Angular KinematicsAngular distance and displacementWhen a rotating body moves from one position to another, the angular distance through which it moves is equal to the length of the angular path.
-The angular displacement that a rotating body experiences is equal to the angle between the initial and final position of the body.
+Angular KinematicsAngular distance and displacementWhen a rotating body moves from one position to another, the angular distance through which it moves is equal to the angular path's length.
+The angular displacement that a rotating body experience is similar to the angle between the body's initial and final position.
 Angular movement is usually expressed in radians where 1 radian = 57.3° Angular speed, velocity and acceleration

 Linear KineticsKinetics is concerned with what causes a body to move.
 Momentum, inertia, mass, weight and force

 The classification of external or internal forces depends on the definition of the 'system'.
-In biomechanics, the body is seen as the 'system' so any force exerted by one part of the system on another part of the 'system' is known as an internal force all other forces are external.
+In biomechanics, the body is seen as the 'system', so any force exerted by one part of the system on another part of the 'system' is known as an internal force.
+All other forces are external.
 Newton's Laws of Motion[1]

 Newton's law of gravitation[1]

 Kinetic Energy and PowerKinetic energy is the mechanical energy possessed by a moving object.
-Kinetic Energy = ½ x mass x velocity² (joules) Power is defined as the rate at which energy is used or created from other forms
+Kinetic Energy = ½ x mass x velocity² (joules) Power is defined as the rate at which energy is used or created from other forms.

 |